kryoniteorg/kryo-messaging/.github/PULL_REQUEST_TEMPLATE.md

 Dependency Upgrades

 Please do not open a pull request for a dependency upgrade.
-We have a Dependabot for such upgrades that we prefer to use.
+We have Dependabot for such upgrades that we prefer to use.
 However, if the upgrade is more involved (such as requiring changes for removed or deprecated API) your pull request is welcome.